btf-org/flank-docs/docs/comparisons/retool.md

 Retool and Flank are both general purpose tools for building business software.

 If you need to build rich UIs and interactive apps, use Retool.
 We introduced Retool at past jobs, and we highly recommend it.
+(Haven't used PowerApps, can't recommend it...)

 Flank, on the other hand, is useful for turning ad-hoc queries and API endpoints into zero-maintenance tools.

 |                      | Flank                                                                        | Retool                                                                                                           |
 | -------------------- | ---------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- |